Skip to main content

 Invasive alien species, such as the red lionfish, are a threat to the planet's biodiversity.

 Globalisation has opened up new places, cultures and people to us.
-However, it has also given us access to animal and vegetable species that are extremely harmful to biodiversity, such as the Asian giant hornet (Vespa mandarinia) which appeared unexpectedly in North America in 2019.
+However, it has also given us access to animal and vegetable species that are extremely harmful to biodiversity, such as the Asian giant hornet (Vespa mandarinia) which appeared unexpectedly in North America in 2019, or the range of fish species that are invading Mediterranean waters (such as gambusia, common carp or pumpkinseed sunfish).
 Such incursions are increasingly frequent, and are one of the main threats to the survival of one million of the world's species, according to the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).

 A biological invasion can also have an impact on human health, since several species can transmit disease, cause allergies, and even be poisonous.
 The impact on the economy can be significant, leading to a reduction in or even the disappearance of fishing, livestock breeding and crop cultivation, and damage to the tourism industry.